 One of the most essential things you need to know before going to the Colosseum is that you will walk a lot, especially if you decide to also visit the Roman Forum and Palatine Hill.

-The surface around this area is not always flat and it can be rather rocky in spots.
+The surface around this area is not always flat, and it can be rather rocky in spots.
 If it rains, you will also experience muddy surfaces in the Roman Forum and Palatine Hill.
 Pack good walking shoes!

-Summers in Rome are brutally hot and even the spring and autumn can be sunny and hot.
+Summers in Rome are brutally hot, and even the spring and autumn can be sunny and hot.
 Bring sunglasses, sunscreen, and even an umbrella if you need it because you will be exposed to the sun a lot.

-Photographing the Colosseum (and Photography Tips)
+Photographing the Colosseum (+ Photography Tips)

 You Might Have People in Your Photo

 In addition, you will almost always have people moving past you in tour groups.
 Many will be trying to take selfies.
-Just move along until you find that perfect spot to take your own photo.
+Just move along until you find the perfect spot to take your own photo.

 Don’t Bring a Drone